BendedWills/LegendEngine/LegendEngine/Tests/Math/README.md

-# Triangle test
+# Math

-A 2d triangle using LegendEngine
+A test of mathematics in LegendEngine.
+This tests Vector 2, 3 and 4, and Matrix4x4 capabilities.